This is a common issue for lots of people in business, not just for you.

 If you’re a working with people in a capacity that improves their lives, make sure you live by the ideas it is you are selling.

 For example, if you’re a coach working with people on how to eat well, and you’re ordering unhealthy meals all week – that’s not going to sit right.
 It’s going to show up in how you meet people, leaving a discomfort and dishonesty in the relationship.

 This imbalance is something your clients will pick up on, and put them off.
 It’s important to embody what you’re selling.
 It’s hard to have integrity when you’re not showing up for yourself, let alone showing up for your clients.

 The idea behind this approach is that you’ve already gained that something that this person feels they are lacking.
 So as a result – they turn to you.
 And this essentially is your business model.

 You’re ahead of them in this particular path.
 So when you’ve developed a skill, an expertise and a service that can offer value to others, you’re essentially looking back, reaching out a hand and showing them the way.

 So make sure you’ve built up a solid base in what it is you’re selling.
 Live by the same pillars of integrity you’re selling.

 And be honest.

-Are there any tips I’ve missed in how coaches charge what they’re worth?
+Are there any tips I’ve missed here that you’d include?
 If I have, shoot me a DM and we can get chatting.
 And if you’re interested in holistic business coaching from me personally, don’t hesitate to send me a mail.